aroyphillips/mtbi_detection/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── internal       <- Contains internal information, i.e. dataset subject splits
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-    ├── tables         <- Metadata files, e.g. the segment annotations
-    ├── tables         <- Internal files needed to run code (e.g. the scripts) │   └── raw            <- The original, immutable data dump.
+│   └── tables         <- The annotations used to segment the data │
-│
-├── docs               <- A default mkdocs project; see mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for mtbi_detection
-│                         and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml   <- The yml file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+│                         generated with `conda env export > environments.yml`
 │
-├── setup.cfg          <- Configuration file for flake8
-│
-└── mtbi_detection                <- Source code for use in this project.
+└── mtbi_detection                <- Source code for replication of this project.
     │
     ├── __init__.py    <- Makes mtbi_detection a Python module
     │